 No fossils for ship propulsion.

 Going zero emission requires that the energy used for propulsion is delivered by nature, where it is consumed.
 Wind, solar and wave energy as available power sources.
-“Liberty” is powered by wind and solar
+Our ships are powered by wind and solar

 Sufficient wind if harvested effectively